near/stakewars-iv/reward-program/README.md

   * Med: the traffic pattern the protocol engineering team discussed in the past, but never tried before
   * Low: the traffic pattern the protocol engineering team tested in the past
 * Outcome
-  * Success: traffic was successfully generated
+  * Success: traffic was successfully generated.
   * Failure: test was failed to be conducted for various reasons (participant unavailability, bug in script, etc)

 ### Multiplier